There are many excellent day trips from Havana you can take.

 Finca Vigia is located south of Havana.
 It’s where Hemingway used to live and now houses a museum entirely dedicated to him.

-Both Cojimar and Finca Vigia are close to Havana and easy to get to.
-However, if you want to visit on the same day I recommend joining a guided tour as they are not in the same direction and having a tour with transportation makes it much easier and way more pleasant.
-This day trip to Hemingway’s places comes with great reviews.
-You can book it here.
+HOW TO GET THERE: Both Cojimar and Finca Vigia are close to Havana and easy to get to.
+The bus to Cojimar takes about 40 minutes, whereas a taxi will take you there in 10.
+If you want to visit on the same day I recommend joining a guided tour as they are not in the same direction and having a tour with transportation makes it much easier and way more pleasant.
+For a guided day trip to Hemingway’s places click here.

 Of all the day trips from Havana, this is the one I most recommend.
 It honestly is a gorgeous place and you’d be better off spending a few days to take in all its beauty, but if a day is all you have, definitely go and make the most of it.